-The tropics remain active this first weekend of October, though not every system poses a direct threat.
+The tropics remain active this first weekend of October, though no system poses a direct threat at this time.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide